pitastrudl/wekanwiki/Nginx-Webserver-Config.md

         return 303 https://browser-update.org/update.html;
     }

-    # pass all requests to Meteor
+    # Pass all requests to Meteor.
+Change to "location /wekan" if you have it at https://example.com/wekan
+    #
-    location /wekan {
+    location / {
         proxy_pass http://127.0.0.1:3000;
         proxy_http_version 1.1;
         proxy_set_header Upgrade $http_upgrade; # allow websockets